ArthurAmmeux/OpenMDAO_class_generator/README.md

 ## How to use the program ?

-- Launch Ipyvuetify GUI in the src folder
+- Launch Ipyvuetify GUI in the src folder with jupyter notebook

 - Run the first block of code